 Show that prfs are closed under Fibonacci induction.
-Fibonacci induction means that each induction step after calculating the base is computed using the previous two values, where the previous values for f(1) are f(0) and 0; and for x>1, f(x) is based on f(x-1) and f(x-2).
+Fibonacci induction means that each induction step after calculating the base is computed using the previous two values, where the previous values for f(1) are f(0) and f(x-1) and f(x-2).